 A Data Protection Impact Assessment (DPIA) is a process to identify and minimise the data protection risks of a project that may be undertaken by Eden Housing Association.

 An Assessment will be carried out on all projects that could result in a high risk to individuals’ personal data.
-Any projects deemed high risk will be assessed and passed to the Data Protection Officer before making a decision on whether the risk can mitigated to ensure safety of data.
+Any projects deemed high risk will be assessed and passed to the Data Protection Officer before deciding on whether the risk can be mitigated to ensure safety of data.
 If there is no way to mitigate or reduce the risk accordingly the process will not go ahead, therefore ensuring personal data is kept secure and safe.

 14. ACCESSING YOUR PERSONAL INFORMATION

 General Data Protection Regulation gives you a number of rights in relation to your personal information.
 You can find out more about your rights, and get further guidance, on the Information Commissioner Office’s website. http://www.ico.co.uk/